 “…my team and I dealt with all property emergencies; for example, flooding, fire damage etc, together with the minor projects.
 We took care to ensure that each project was completed to its maximum efficiency, and delivered a very good value service to our clients.
 We made sure that the systems in place were reliable and economical.”

 It’s the attention to detail here that counts, and it builds up a picture of you as a professional in your chosen field.
-It also shows you’re committed to those goals and your current role isn’t just flavour of the month!
+It also shows you’re committed to those goals and your current role isn’t just the flavour of the month!

-Those are my six quick LinkedIn tips that anyone can implement quickly and easily to make the most out of their LinkedIn profile.
+Those are my six quick LinkedIn profile optimisation tips that anyone can implement quickly and easily to make the most out of their LinkedIn profile.
 I would encourage you to try them out and let me know the effects.